MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 #### Method visibility modifiers
 A *method* may have one of two optional visibility modifiers when the method is present in a derived class.

-The *overridable* modifier states that this method overrides a method with the same name and signature in a base class.
+The *overridable* modifier states that this method may be overridden by a method with the same name and signature in a subclass.

 The *protected* modifier states that this method is only accessible by members in a subsequently derived class.